deadlysyntax/stat_of_the_union/readme.md

 Add this line to your reddit comment:

 ```
-!playerstats Jonah Lomu New Zealand
+!playerstats Jonah Lomu, New Zealand
 ```

 And stat_of_the_union will comment below your summoning comment with a list of stats for Jonah Lomu's matches with the All Blacks.